 The two sterilizers processed loads continuously during the test, as is typical in many sterile processing departments.
-The Non Lumen Cycle for both the V-PRO maX and V-PRO 60 Sterilizers was used since it is the shortest duration cycle (28 minutes), and therefore created the most potential exposures during a workday.
+The Non Lumen Cycle was used for the V-PRO maX 2 (28 minutes) and the fast cycle was used for the V-PRO s2 (19 minutes).
+This scenario created the most potential exposures during a workday.
 Use of other longer V-PRO Sterilizer cycles would reduce the number of times the employee approached the sterilizer and would reduce the exposure to the chemical source.
 The 2-sterilizer, shortest cycle method creates a realistic but challenging scenario to evaluate environmental employee safety.

 Samples were collected for the PEL evaluation (which included loading, unloading and in-cycle processing time for the sterilizers) as the sterilizers continuously processed loads.
-Within the same test period, two separate 15-minute exposure samples were collected for each sterilizer individually as well as for the employee operating both sterilizers.
+Within the same test period, one 15-minute exposure sample was collected for each sterilizer individually as well as for the employee operating both sterilizers.